henryw374/tempo/README.md

 ## Rationale

 [Tick](https://github.com/juxt/tick) is a full-featured cross-platform date-time library, and is great for end users who will benefit from that functionality.
-For Clojurescript users it comes at a cost of [significant build size](https://github.com/juxt/tick/blob/master/docs/cljs.adoc#optional-timezone--locale-data-for-reducing-build-size).
+For Clojurescript application developers using Tick, it comes at a cost of [significant build size](https://github.com/juxt/tick/blob/master/docs/cljs.adoc#optional-timezone--locale-data-for-reducing-build-size).
-For many potential users the 'cost' of that build size will be negligible, because their builds will easily load fast enough for their end-users.
+For many potential users the 'cost' of that build size will be negligible, because their builds will easily load fast enough for their end-users and the end-users memory usage will also not impact their experience in any noticeable way.

-On the other hand, Javascript's existing platform Date object has [well documented, "won't fix" issues](https://www.youtube.com/watch?v=aVuor-VAWTI), and since a Date instance represents the start of a millisecond on the timeline, it is a poor choice when using it to represent entities such as a calendar date, like 2020-02-02 for example.
+On the other hand, Javascript's existing platform Date object has [well documented, "won't fix" issues](https://www.youtube.com/watch?v=aVuor-VAWTI), and since a Date instance represents the start of a millisecond on the timeline, it is a poor choice when being used to represent entities such as a calendar date, like 2020-02-02 for example.
 Fortunately,
 work is underway to build a [new platform Date-time library for Javascript](https://github.com/tc39/proposal-temporal) which (perhaps unsurprisingly) has a lot of overlap with Java's java.time library.

-For Clojurescript application users who need the smallest possible build size, or for libraries wishing to use cross-platform date-time capabilities, Tick's build size and installation requirements make it not ideal at present.
+For Clojurescript application users who need the smallest possible build size, or for library authors wishing to use cross-platform date-time capabilities, Tick's build size and installation requirements make it not ideal at present.
 It may be possible to implement Tick on the Temporal API, but it would be a huge amount of work to both